AgilionApps/relax/README.md

 ### Relax.Resource

-Relax.Resource wraps macros routing to proper actions, serializing and sending responses, and filtering params.
+Relax.Resource wraps macros routing to proper actions as well as serializing and sending responses.

-A Relax.Resource delegates the appropriate path matches to the actions `find_all/1', `find_many/2`, `find_one/2`, `create/1`, `update/2`, and `delete/2`.
+A Relax.Resource delegates the appropriate path matches to the actions `find_all/1', `find_one/2`, `create/1`, `update/2`, and `delete/2`.

 In your resource you can choose to only support a subset of these using `:only` or `:except`.